Yesshows: Songs

 Yesshows comprises seven songs taken from five concerts.
 "The Gates of Delirium" and "Ritual" are from 17 August 1976 at Cobo Arena in Detroit, Michigan, during the band's 1976 North American tour which featured Patrick Moraz on Keyboards.
 "Parallels", "Going for the One", and "Wonderous Stories" were recorded on 24 November 1977 at Ahoy-Hal in Rotterdam during the 1977 tour in support of Going for the One (1977).
 "Time and a Word" and "Don't Kill the Whale" are from the Wembley Arena in London from the Tormato tour.
 The latter was recorded by the BBC using the Manor Mobile studio for a live radio broadcast of the 28 October 1978 concert.

+Two live recordings of "Roundabout" and "I've Seen All Good People" (taken during the 1978 shows) were originally released as a bonus extended play on the 1981 compilation album Classic Yes; but were subsequently added as bonus tracks on the 2009 reissue of this album.

 Release

 Yesshows was released in the US on 24 November 1980, and peaked at No. 43 on the Billboard 200 on 31 January 1981, during a 12-week stay on the chart.

 Released in the UK in December, It entered the UK Albums Chart on 10 January 1981 at No. 29.
 In its third week, it reached its peak at No. 22, and remained on the chart for five more weeks.